“The tendency to do nothing or remain unchanged.”

 In our study today, God is the external force and Jonah is the object.

-Jonah 1:5-6 But Jonah had gone down into the innermost parts of the ship, and he was laying down, and was fast asleep.
+But Jonah had gone down into the innermost parts of the ship, and he was lying down, and was fast asleep.

 Inertia in a disciple’s life is truly a sinful behavior.
 We are called to tell the world about Jesus, when and where the Spirit leads.
 But how can we do that if we either don’t or won’t listen when God speaks?